Paschke duality and assembly maps: Cstar -categorical model for the analytic assembly map

 The right vertical maps are induced from the universal property of quotients.
 The round equalities are consequences of Lemma \ref{wegoijerogregwegrgwgewergw} and \eqref{vapojvoidjvadvavadsv}.
 The right equality is responsible for the left vertical equivalence in \eqref{qoirfgjqoirqwfeqewfqfwefq} up to identifications, see the proof of Proposition \ref{tghquifhiweewfqe}.
 We apply $\Kcat$ and consider the segment of the long exact sequences which involve the boundary map.
 We use the identification given by the right vertical equivalences in the two instances of \eqref{friuhiufhqiwfewfqwefqfqewf} with $X$ and $G_{can,max}$ and $X_{\cB_{max}}$ and $Y=G_{can,min}$ in order to express the $K$-theory of the quotient categories in terms of coarse $K$-homology.

 The left square commutes since it is induced by an equality of exact sequences of $C^{*}$-categories.
 We must provide the filler of the right triangle.

-This filler will be given by a relative unitary equivalence of functors on the level of $C^{*}$-categories which will be induced from the equivalence provided by the following lemma. \begin{lem} The following triangle is filled by a natural unitary equivalence
+This filler will be given by a unitary equivalence {(see \cite[Def.\ 17.9]{cank} for the definition of this notion in the non-unital case)} of functors on the level of $C^{*}$-categories which will be induced from the equivalence provided by the following lemma. \begin{lem} The following triangle is filled by a natural unitary equivalence: